n0tic/SatsumaMaster-MOD/README.md

 # SatsumaMaster

 Satsuma Master is a mod for a game called My Summer Car.
+(This is an unreleased version | 1.6) Project is not being actively being worked on!

 You can find the compiled and ready to use mod here: https://www.racedepartment.com/downloads/satsuma-master.27554/